shubhangb97/RISC-Processor-design/README.md

 ## **Project**
-This project is a VHDL implementation of the RISC processors based on the IITB-RISC ISA.
+This project is a design and implementation of a RISC processor based on the IITB-RISC ISA (Instruction Set Architecture) .
 It contains-
-- Multicycle RISC implementation
+- Multicycle RISC processor
-- Pipelined RISC implementation
+- Pipelined RISC processor